littleplato/binge-watcher/README.md

 * A user should be able to understand intuitively what the site is about.
 * A user should be able to select multiple genre checkboxes.
-* A user should be able to select their availability using a JS-based slider.
+* A user should be able to select their availability using a JavaScript-based slider.
-* A user should be able to select their medium preference in a dropdown list.
+* A user should be able to select their medium preference from the radio buttons.
+* A user should be only doing one thing at a time on a page or component render.
 * A user should be able to see a viable binge-watching plan upon submission.
 * For each item in the binge-watching plan, a user should see:
-    * Title of show
+    * Title of Show
-    * Short writeup
+    * Short Writeup
-    * Image
+    * Poster Image of Show
     * Launch Date of Show
     * Show Genres
 * A user should be able to add the watching plan to a watchlist.